Thandiswa Mazwai

-Thandiswa Nyameka Mazwai (born 31 March 1976) is a South African musician, and was also the lead vocalist and songwriter of Bongo Maffin.
+Thandiswa Nyameka Mazwai (born 31 March 1976) is a South African musician, and was also the lead vocalist and songwriter of the group Bongo Maffin.
 She is also known as King Tha.

 Her debut album, Zabalaza (released in 2004), attained double platinum status and was nominated for Planet Awards on BBC Radio 3.
 Also in 2004, she won Best Female Artist at the Metro FM Music Awards.

-Her second album, Ibokwe, released in 2009, was certified gold status within a few weeks after its release.